Buckden Pike Walk (The Perfect Yorkshire Dales Day Out)

 This guide walks you through the route step-by-step and with pictures.
-Plus, it answers all your questions in the FAQ section at the bottom of the page.
-This will leave you perfectly equipped for a wonderful Yorkshire Dales day out!
+Plus, it answers all your questions to leave you perfectly equipped for a wonderful Yorkshire Dales day out!

 Buckden Pike Walk: Stage 1 (Car Park to Summit)

-Keep heading uphill and following the track until you reach a split in the path (pictured below).
+- From the path entrance, keep heading uphill and following the track until you reach a split in the path (first picture below).
 Keep left at the split, pass the drystone wall and then head right immediately after the wall.

-Eventually, you will reach the summit of Buckden Pike… And, it’s even more rewarding for the hard work that’s gone into walking up there!
+- Eventually, after a steep step section you will reach the summit of Buckden Pike… And, it’s even more rewarding for the hard work that’s gone into walking up there!
 You’ll know you’re at the top of Buckden Pike when you see the concrete trig point and stone markings.

 Buckden Pike Walk: Stage 2 (Summit to the Polish Memorial)

 The next stage of this Buckden Pike Walk is to head along the ridge of Buckden Pike to the Polish War Memorial.
 After the long uphill climb to the summit, this flat section will be a breeze!